Emma van der Put ©

 Passage III (Next Gen)

-Emma van der Put (due in 2025)
+Emma van der Put (due in 2026)

 As with the earlier Passage works, the film Passage III (Next Gen) looks into the specific usage of the visual language that can be found within this public space and how it reveals certain wishes and desires surrounding our relationship to past, present and future.
-In the other films, the sites seem to be more focussed on modeling their relationship to the past, where as in the European district a different temporal conversation is unfolding.

-Passage I, II, III
+2. Passage I, II, III

 The Passage trilogy (2021 - 2025) consists of a series of films in which Emma van der Put reflects on three different area’s of Brussels: the commercial centre of the city, which is shaped around the 19th century shopping arcade ‘Galerie Royal’, the former industrial ‘Zone-Canal’, where large-scale urban developments are currently taking place and the European Quarter, where the political centre of the city is situated.
 All three of these locations have their origins in the urban developments of Brussels in the 19th century, from that moment on these parts of the city were further modelled, assigned and structured in accordance with their particular function, objective and agenda.